Meet the Pastors

 Meet the Oversight Team

-We currently have five people on our Oversight Team –
+We currently have five members on our Oversight Team:

 - Bruce Godden

-Part of the Oversight Team’s role is to provide pastoral support and leadership for the congregation, pastor, and Board through prayer, care, and teaching.
+The Oversight Team’s role is to provide pastoral care and leadership for the congregation.

 Meet the Church